 Skillful opioid prescribing and effective communication require clinical knowledge of both pain management and management of substance use disorders.
 These important topics are discussed in more detail in Chapters 38 and 24, respectively.
 This chapter focuses on challenges that are relatively unique to prescription opioids.

 HISTORICAL PERSPECTIVE ON OPIOIDS

 The attitude of organized medicine and society towards opioid analgesics has shifted over time, sometimes emphasizing opioids’ ability to reduce pain and relieve suffering, and other times emphasizing opioids’ addictive, destructive potential (Table 25-1).
 Opioids are chemical derivatives of opium, which is harvested from the seed pods of the opium poppy, Papaver somniferum.
 Opium has been cultivated and used for thousands of years for both therapeutic and recreational purposes.
 Processed opium is either smoked or swallowed, usually in the form of a liquid solution.
 Laudanum, a tincture of opium mixed with alcohol, was popularized by Thomas Sydenham in the 1660s.
 Morphine is a naturally-occurring component of opium that was isolated in the early nineteenth century and was commercially available in Europe and the United States by the 1820s.
-Morphine became extremely popular in large part due to the invention of ...
+Morphine became extremely popular in large part due to the ...